How to culture Springtails for the vivarium

 Food for springtails

-Ideal foods are brewers yeast, white rice, mushrooms but many other organic materials can be used.
+Ideal foods include a source of protein and carbohydrates like brewers yeast, rice, flour, oats but many other organic materials can be used.

 Caring for the springtails.)